 Problem with a license policy of commercial software on grid

 Very small user communities with different task and programs, so we have tray to find NGI that have similar user request to enlarge the specific user community.

+Poland: During PJ2 majority of the efforts in NGI_PL have been devoted to establish close cooperation between NGI and Cherenkov Telescope Array (CTA) ESFRI.
+Teams joined several CTA workshops and conferences, both national (Warsaw, Lodz) and international (Annecy, Madrid, Rome, Amsterdam).
+The cooperation with CTA focused mainly on design of Scientific Gateway and Portal for CTA community.
+In close collaboration with the CTA community, we have designed and developed two experiments.
+The first one allows for testing the parameters of a mirror array while the second for analysis of, already available, pre-computed CTA data sets.
+For both experiments CTA simtel_array package and accompanying tools have been ported to the EGI grid infrastructure and updated several times during PJ2.
+For better users’ satisfaction both experiments have been implemented within InSilicoLab environment allowing CTA users seamless execution of the batches of jobs on CTA data.
+Close cooperation with CTA ESFRI resulted in the membership of CTA Consortium for ACC Cyfronet AGH (Madrid, December 2011)

+InSilicoLab is also available for Computational Chemistry and Molecular and Material Science VRC.
+During PJ2 chemical part of InSilicoLab has gathered much attention among users, as it allows access to commercial computational chemistry packages Gaussian and Turbomole.
+We have seen increase in No. of users (gaussian VO), mainly coming from Italy, Latvia and Turkey.
+Polish users run their computations usually via national VO vo.plgrid.pl.

 Portugal and Spain (Ibergrid): The Portuguese NGI User Support Team reinforced the bond with the Spanish User Support Team through the establishment of a unique user support model serving both NGIs.
 The support model defines user support shifts strategies, common documentation and policies, and establishes the deployment of a central regional helpdesk serving users from both countries.
 Along the second year of the project, the Portuguese NGI User Support Team built submission frameworks for Portuguese researchers from Life Sciences (following research lines in comparative genomics and using Next Generation Sequencing techniques), and for a local community running an open source parser from Standford University over English soap operas retrieved from the Gunterberg project.
 Simultaneously, it received a request from e-NRM VRC to enable access to the Portuguese infrastructure.
 Among the major second year highlights, we emphasize the IBERCLOUD initiative kick-off, aimed to provide a cloud infrastructure for IBERGRID users.
 In Spain the major contributions to the kick-off in the usage of the infrastructure in early 2012 in the general physics VO comes from two areas: astrophysics and simulations of Complex Systems, in particular spin glass simulations, both new users to the infrastructure.
 The Astrophysics users are studying the collisions between different isotopes of hydrogen in the atmosphere, and which are considered essential in the evolution of planetary atmospheres and interstellar areas.
 Currently they are submitting about 2000 computations per week, each of about 200 minutes duration.
 International VO users of Spain are major contributors to the areas of Computational Chemistry Fusion and Auger VOs.
 In this respect we want to remark the very positive experience of the Users Meeting that took place in Madrid in January 2012 the yearly IBERGRID conference, held in Santander, Spain; and the release of IBERGRID 2011 report.